 Heart and Home

 Heart and Home Collaborative (https://www.hhcollab.org/) is a non-profit organization serving unhoused women in Palo Alto, California.
 Heart and Home provides meals and shelter for 15 women during the winter months.
-Heart and Home will be hosted by UUCPA from December 2017 to January 2018.
+Heart and Home is usually hosted at UUCPA during a month in the winter.
+Please check the calendar for details.

 Hotel de Zink